fcrownarisk/Einstein/README.md

+# Simulation of Einstein's Curvature Calculation for Schwarzschild Metric

 I'll simulate the execution of your code, showing the key mathematical results Einstein (or Schwarzschild) would have calculated to verify that the Schwarzschild metric describes a curved spacetime consistent with the vacuum field equations.
 The "lightspeed" aspect refers to using natural units (\(c=1\)), which makes the metric's structure depend only on mass \(M\).
 This simulation reveals that while the spacetime is curved (non-zero Riemann tensor), the Einstein tensor vanishes, confirming the solution.

 ---